 - Full-time (34 hours per week)

-Applications will be considered on a rolling basis but no later than August 31, 2019.
-Please send a cover letter and resume to: Roberta O’Hara, e-mail to firstname.lastname@example.org.
+Applications will be considered on a rolling basis.
+Please send a cover letter and resume to: Roberta O’Hara, e-mail to email@example.com.
 Please reference “Outreach Coordinator” in your email.

 Nevada Legal Services (NLS) is committed to a policy of equal opportunity and fosters an environment free of barriers and discriminatory practices.
 NLS actively promotes mutual respect, acceptance, teamwork and productivity.
 NLS is committed to maintaining an organization whose staff, Board and clients are diverse in background, experience, race, color, national origin, gender, age, religious reference, marital status, sexual orientation, sensory, mental or physical abilities, veteran status, and other qualities that strengthen the program while reinforcing its commitment to basic fairness.
 People of color, people who identify as transgender, lesbian, gay, or bisexual, and those with disabilities are strongly encouraged to apply.
 Individuals needing a reasonable accommodation for the application, interview process or for more information about the program may send a request to the email address provided.